Shreyas-SAS/Dreampost/CONTRIBUTING.md

 Any New Contributors are welcomed to use the issues section and search for the #goodfirstissue label or solve any other existing issue based on your abilities.

+Please ensure that with every change, Small or big, the entry to the CHANGELOG.md file is made in the format:<br>
+**_username (Date & Time) : changes made in 1 line_**

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process